samhcorney/react-cms/README.md

 * Make toast and alerts global components that can be called anywhere... look into flux/redux

 * Colour field type to be finished.
 Something beyond just text input.
-* Add styling/placeholder to drag and drop.

 * Look into redux/flux.
 And refactor alerts and toast using this ( if they are a good option for globally reusable components )

-* For the new way of storing content data with an array the removeMetadata function needs to be retested to make sure it works with any JSON object.